 - If you test positive for COVID-19, you must enter isolation.
 Learn more.

 If you are notified by Bailey Health Center, a contact tracer, or a local department of public health that you have come into close contact with someone who has or is suspected of having COVID-19, you must quarantine for 7-10 days.
 You must remain quarantined until Bailey Health Center or a contact tracer clears you to return to normal activity.
 You may choose to quarantine at home.
-Students in traditional residence halls will be assigned to a designated space, which may be on campus or in a local hotel.
+Students in traditional residence halls may have the option to move to a designated space, which may be on campus or in a local hotel.
 Students in houses, apartments, or suite-style housing can quarantine in place with proper precautions.

 If you are assigned to isolate or quarantine, the Office of Advising will notify any in-person instructors via email that you are not cleared to attend in-person classes.
 You should contact your instructors to ask about ways to participate remotely.
 As long as your health allows, plan on continuing to participate remotely in your classes while in quarantine or isolation.
 Upon your release from isolation or quarantine, your in-person faculty will be notified you are cleared to resume attendance.

-Students assigned to traditional residence halls (floors with communal bathrooms) will be reassigned to quarantine housing either on campus or in a local hotel.
+Students assigned to traditional residence halls (floors with communal bathrooms) may have the option to move to quarantine housing either on campus or in a local hotel.
 Students living in suite-style housing or in an off-campus house will quarantine in their own room.
 Students are expected to limit movement within their suites/houses and to sanitize spaces after use.
 They should bring cleaning supplies with them to campus.

 Students should bring an isolation/quarantine kit with them to campus.
 This kit should include things like shelf-stable food and drinks they may wish to have in addition to their meal plan, entertainment like crossword puzzles, books, magazines, or easily transportable video games, over-the-counter medications like aspirin or tylenol, a thermometer, comfort items like a blanket or stuffed animal, etc. Linens will be provided in rooms, but students may prefer to bring their own.
 Beds will be XL twin size.
 Cleaning supplies will be provided, but students may prefer to bring their own.